croaky/blog/articles/schedule-netlify-builds-with-github-actions.md

 I use a [custom static site generator](https://github.com/croaky/blog) to publish this blog.
-It automatically deploys to Netlify when I merge new articles into my Git repository's `master` branch.
+It automatically deploys to Netlify when I merge new articles into my Git repository's `main` branch.
 To support a "scheduled article" feature,
 I have configured a
 [GitHub Actions scheduled workflow](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#onschedule):